 Yes and no: Yes, if you use it on your “contact” or “about us” page or similar.
 No, if you’re creating a massive number of pages that have different Google Map locations on them.

 It wasn’t always like that.
 Until 2018, with your address on a Landing Page with an embedded Google Map on it lent more credence to your Local SEO efforts.
 Google would match the displayed map with the location described on your page.

 Here is some background:

-Just type “Over the Top SEO New York”, “Over the Top SEO Los Angeles”, or any location on Google, and you’ll find one of their GEO Landing Pages somewhere on top of the Search Engine Result Pages.
+Just type “Over the Top SEO New York”, “Over the Top SEO Los Angeles”, or any location on Google + “Over the Top SEO”, and you’ll find one of their GEO Landing Pages somewhere on top of the Search Engine Result Pages.
 They have created landing pages for locations for over 800 cities around the United States.
 And on each of these landing pages is a Google Map with a marker on that location.

 Travel companies such as Expedia, Kayak, and Travelocity, and many more, are also dependent on SEO.
 Almost all these companies have been creating massive geolocated landing pages.
 And they don’t just create pages for the U.S., but they create millions of pages for all locations worldwide.

-Google Maps API Costs
+Is the Google Maps API Free To Use?

 This practice has led to the fact that Google no longer wants to provide their Google Map API service for free.
-Starting June 2018, Google has announced that they would be charging companies with $0.50 per 1000 page loads.
+Starting June 2018, Google has announced that they would be charging companies $0.50 per 1000 page loads.

 This is also a clear message from Google that the usage of the Google API is not something that was meant to be used for creating massive number of GEO Landing Pages.
 The initial idea for Google was to help organizations to provide a Google Map to their users at their “Contact” or “About us” page.
 The whole game was about user experience, and not SEO right from the beginning.

 Since Google has just announced this change in 2018, several updates might already be planned to downrank websites that still use the Google API in such manner.
 They might be even considered gray or black hat and disappear from the search results for good.
-As usual Google will provide a a transition period and won’t discredit these pages from one day to another.
+As usual Google will provide a transition period and won’t discredit these pages from one day to another.

 If you want to know what else you can do to give your GEOlocated landing page a higher ranking, check my article about “GEO Targeting and SEO“.